1. Home

 • Putting down a smaller deposit can let you keep money aside for property renovations and other projects

-• You get better deals and rates with a 90% LTV mortgage compared to a 95% mortgage
+• You usually get better deals and rates with a 90% LTV mortgage compared to a 95% mortgage

 • You're less likely to go into negative equity (when you owe more than your property is worth) compared to a 95% deal